hugocaillard/clearness/app/routes/__posts/02-clarity-language/01-iterate-on-lists.md

 The `map` function takes at least 2 arguments.
 The first one is a function that will be called for each element of the provided sequences.
 It also takes one or many sequences (1..N) of the same type.
 It always returns a list.

-Let's take a look at two examples from the [official doc](https://docs.stacks.co/references/language-functions#map):
+Take a look at two examples from the [official doc](https://docs.stacks.co/references/language-functions#map):
 ```clarity
 ;; 1st
 (map not (list true false true false)) ;; returns (false true false true)